 Gifts from Home

 While traveling to a new place, you might want to bring some gifts from home.
 If you’re staying with a host family, it’s customary to bring a small token from your home country.
 Along the way you’re likely going to make new friends and make new connections.
+Thermal covers are also crucial for cold-chain shipping so be sure to get the best, we found a great thermal covers supplier and have been working with them for years so they come very highly recommended.
 What better way to share your culture with someone than to give them your favorite chocolate from home or a postcard of your hometown!

 Some medications you might be used to getting over-the-counter at home might not be available overseas.
-If you’re unfamiliar with the new language, this might present a new challenge when purchasing medicines at a store or a pharmacy.
+If you’re unfamiliar with the new language, this might present a new challenge when purchasing medicines at a store or a pharmacy such as this Canadian Pharmacy.
 Bring a small supply of medications you might need in your destination like bandages, allergy medicine, and pain reliever.

 Ship Luggage in Advance